 The resident must initiate the appeal, grievance, or complaint by discussing the problem or disagreement with the Residential Life Office within ten (10) working days of the event upon which the appeal and/or grievance is based.

-If the student and the Residential Life Office are unable to resolve the appeal or grievance to the satisfaction of the student, the student may discuss the appeal or grievance with the Director of Auxiliary Services within five (5) working days of meeting with the Residential Life Office.
+If the student and the Residential Life Office are unable to resolve the student can request a waiver form.
+The student would fill out the waiver to be submitted to the Residential Life Waiver committee.
+If the committee declines the waiver request the appeal or grievance with the Director of Auxiliary Services within five (5) working days of receiving the results from their waiver request.
 The employee, Residential Life, and Auxiliary Services should make every effort to reach an appropriate resolution.